×

 Kitasan Black's father being a singer is a reference to Enka singer Saburo Kitajima, whose company Kitajima Music Office owns the real racehorse.

-The real Duramente (2012-2021) won five of his nine races from 2015 to 2016, but was prone to injuries, having fractured his front legs in June 2015 and suffering extensive injuries to his left foreleg from a fall after the 2016 Takarazuka Kinen.
+In real life, Duramente (2012-2021) was the grandson of Air Groove (1993-2013).
+Duramente won five of his nine races from 2015 to 2016, but was prone to injuries, having fractured his front legs in June 2015 and suffering extensive injuries to his left foreleg from a fall after the 2016 Takarazuka Kinen.
 Following the latter injury, the racehorse was retired and lived the rest of his life as a stud horse until his death on August 31, 2021.

 In real life, Cheval Grand (foaled March 14, 2012), Verxina (foaled March 5, 2009), and Vivlos (foaled April 9, 2013) are siblings, with Haiwa Sweet being their dam (mother).
 Cheval Grand's sire (father) was Heart's Cry (2001-2023), while Verxina and Vivlos' sire was Deep Impact (2002-2019).